CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **-3 Analysis of CRISPR-targeted deaminases.
 See this [paper](< http://www.nature.com/nature/journal/v533/n7603/abs/nature17946.html>) for background.**

 **Writing:** What benefits do CRISPR-targeted deaminases have over CRISPR approaches that rely on double stranded breaks?
+What are the drawbacks?

 **Coding:** Propose a tool that creates sgRNAs for CRISPR-targeted deaminases.
 How many of Carl's SNPs could be changed?
 How many nonsynonymous protein coding changes in Carl's genome could be reverted?